1,4 - Majeaux

 I had seen on his map that the Bed & Breakfast wasn’t far from where I stood at the corner of Beech and Leaf.
 I smiled a little.
 There were one or two things I could probably do in order to find lodging there.

 I pressed the button to flash the lights at the pedestrian crosswalk on Beech Boulevard.
 I crossed the street.
 At the last minute I was forced to leap to the far sidewalk as an old station wagon bore down on me without appreciably slowing, then braking much too late.
 At the wheel a young woman with long, straight black hair waved at me, contrite, mouthing the word “Sorry.”
-By reflex a minor but somewhat nasty afflictive Cantrip had been on my tongue.
-I was about to lash her with it; instead I held it back.
+I could have worked a spiteful end of magic to make her truly sorry.
+It would have been easy, like a shrug of the shoulders.
+I almost did it.
+But I couldn’t risk drawing more attention to power, not after Traveling from L.A. to this town.
+What I needed to do was focus on finding shelter.

 My approach to the Bed and Breakfast was one of reconnaissance.
 I walked the blocks uphill on Beech and turned to the left onto Mayfair Street, lingering at the corner where I untied and retied my shoes, having a look at the house which was three properties down from the main street.
 A white sign on the front lawn read Mayfair House Bed & Breakfast.
 There was a pleasant flower garden occupying a good portion of the front yard.
 The house itself was quaint, painted in bright yellows and blues, had a welcoming front veranda where wicker easy chairs with throw cushions were an invitation to put the feet up and unwind.